olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 This functions returns after receive buffer is ready to reuse.

-Here is the code ptp.c, where process 0 will send the message "hello" to process 1.
+Here is the code ptp.c, where process 0 will send the message "hello!" to process 1.
 The receive function has three missing arguments labeled A, B. and C.
 Your challenge is to use the arguments in the send function and the function definitions above to fill in the missing arguments.

 Some of the questions to help you:
 Why does the MPI_Send function say that the message has 6 elements?
-Why datatype is "hello" ?
+Why datatype is "hello!" ?
 Where is the message going?

 ```bash